Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 Suffering from hyperemesis can also have a devastating impact on women’s mental health.

 Many women experience extreme mental distress during their pregnancy.
-Some consider pregnancy termination because the extreme nausea and vomiting become unbearable.
+Some consider pregnancy termination because extreme nausea and vomiting become unbearable.

-HG can result in women experiencing post traumatic stress disorder and extreme guilt.
+HG can result in women experiencing post-traumatic stress disorder and extreme guilt.

 Does hyperemesis gravidarum affect baby?